nikilsaini89/Resume-Parser-And-Mathcer/README.md

 # Resume-Parser-And-Mathcer
  This GitHub repository contains the complete source code and resources used to build a Resume Parser and Matcher Project using NLP.

 This is an NLP based Resume Parser and Matcher project.
-The project was built in a team of 5, under the course Machine Learning (IC-272) at IIT Mandi.
+The project was built by me and @Anjalil-60 at J.C.
+Bose University of science and Technology, Faridabad.

 Techstack used: NLP, Spacy3, Custom NER, Token_to_vector, Cosine Similarity